This is when a person's body is mutilated due to deliberate intent.

 - Just about every vampire in the Necroscope series, especially in the "Vampire World" books.
 The Vamps there deliberately twist and torture their own flesh to make them as horrific as possible, it is something of competition amongst male vamps to see how can have the worst.

 - Hemalurgy in the Mistborn books involves pounding metal spikes into your body.
-The Steel Inquisitors, who used Hemalurgy the most, had railroad-sized spikes driven through everything but their noses, including two so far into their eye sockets that the points come out the back of their heads — and they're just as painful as they look, even years or centuries after they're installed.
+The Steel Inquisitors, who use Hemalurgy the most, have railroad-sized spikes driven through everything but their noses, including two so far into their eye sockets that the points come out the back of their heads — and they're just as painful as they look, even years or centuries after they're installed.

 - In Chasm City, Orcagna has a large square hole cut through his abdomen.

 - The Blood Pact opposing Gaunt's Ghosts during the Sabbat Worlds Crusade are so named because they ritually cut their hands against the jagged edges of their patron's Power Armor to seal their loyalty to him and their solidarity as fraternal warriors.
 They also tend to engage in further scarification, cutting chaotic glyphs into their faces and scalps in order to demonstrate their dedication to the Ruinous Powers.
 Even those tend to be covered up by the iron masks they wear which are shaped into grotesque and monsterous faces.

 - In The Sword-Edged Blonde, Andrew Reese was disfigured, broken, and deformed, being physically twisted into a new shape which left him in permanent pain but unable to die.
 It was a punishment after he drunkenly tried to rape someone who was actually a goddess in human form and was then dumb enough to take his anger out on an animal she cared for.